Harshita Brella: Police investigating car boot murder inquiry launch manhunt for husband

 Neighbours in the area reported hearing screaming from Ms Brella's home.

-Fast-track enquiries were made which sadly led to the discovery of a woman’s body inside the boot of a vehicle in Brisbane Road in the Ilford area of London, in the early hours of Thursday, November 14.
+Inquiries were made which led to the discovery of a woman’s body inside the boot of a vehicle in Brisbane Road in the Ilford area of London in the early hours of Thursday.

-A forensic postmortem examination, which took place at Leicester Royal Infirmary on Friday, November 15, established that Ms Brella had been murdered.
+A forensic post-mortem examination, which took place at Leicester Royal Infirmary on Friday established that Ms Brella had been killed.

 Police are urging anyone with information to get in touch if they saw anything suspicious in the past week in the area.